Watch Jack White make a surprise appearance at Coachella 2026

 The late addition to the bill stretched his slot to a full hour.

 The White Stripes were an American rock duo formed in Detroit, Michigan, in 1997.
-The group consisted of Jack White (guitar, keyboards, piano, vocals) and Meg White (drums, percussion, vocals).
+The group consisted of Jack White and Meg White.
 They were a leading group of the 2000s indie and garage rock revivals.
-Beginning in the late 1990s, the White Stripes sought success within the Detroit music scene, releasing six singles and two albums.
-They first found commercial success with their acclaimed third album, White Blood Cells (2001), which propelled the band to the forefront of the garage rock movement.
-Their fourth album, Elephant (2003), drew further success, winning the band their first Grammy Awards.
-It produced the single "Seven Nation Army", which became a sports anthem and the band's signature song.
-They experimented extensively on their fifth album, Get Behind Me Satan (2005).
-They returned to their blues roots with their sixth and final album, Icky Thump (2007), which was praised like the band's earlier albums.
-By the end of the 2000s, the White Stripes accumulated three entries on the US Billboard Hot 100, eleven entries on the US Alternative Airplay chart, and thirteen entries on the UK singles chart.
+Starting in the late 1990s, the White Stripes released six singles and two albums within the Detroit music scene.
+Their third album, White Blood Cells (2001), achieved critical and commercial success, bringing the band to prominence in the garage rock movement.
+Their fourth album, Elephant (2003), won the band's first Grammy Awards and included the single "Seven Nation Army," which became a sports anthem and the band's signature song.
+The band experimented on their fifth album, Get Behind Me Satan (2005), and returned to their blues roots with their sixth and final album, Icky Thump (2007), which received positive reviews.
+By the end of the 2000s, the White Stripes had charted multiple entries on the US Billboard Hot 100, US Alternative Airplay chart, and the UK singles chart.

 50+ tracks in our catalogue